rockerbacon/modorganizer2-linux-installer/README.md

 - Game must store its load order data inside the folder _users/\<user\>/Local Settings/Application Data/\<Game Title\>_
 All Bethesda games should fulfill these requirements.
 #### Editing config-scripts/vortex-symlinks.sh
+This edit is needed to configure the symlink builder, which helps Vortex know where your game's configurations and plugins data are.
+This step cannot be skipped.
 1. Go to steamdb.info, search for the game you want to add support;
 2. Write down its APPID, we'll be needing it later;
 3. Click on the APPID to open the game's page;